BR Fernsehen - Wine recommendations from Middle Franconia with Conny Gans - We in Bavaria

 Price : about 8.50 euros

-Conny Ganß: "The largest vineyard area in Middle Franconia is located in the area of the wine-growing town of Bullenheim .
+Conny Ganß: "The largest vineyard area in Middle Franconia extends within the wine-growing town of Bullenheim .
 The ' Bullenheimer Paradies' site is the cradle and namesake of the wine-growing region ' Weinparadies Franken' .
-Perhaps that is why master winemaker Lukas Schmidt chose the bird of paradise as his logo .
+Perhaps this is why master winemaker Lukas Schmidt chose the bird of paradise as his logo .

-At the age of 17, Lukas was already driven to create something valuable from big dreams.
-Lukas, who is now the eleventh generation to run the family winery in Bullenheim , brings with him a great deal of skill and respect for nature.
-He always keeps an eye on the industry and follows his own path courageously and innovatively .
+At just 17, Lukas was already driven to turn his big dreams into something worthwhile.
+Lukas, who now runs the family winery in Bullenheim in the eleventh generation , brings with him a wealth of skill and respect for nature.
+He always keeps an eye on the industry and pursues his own path with courage and innovation .
 His infectious joie de vivre is also reflected in his wines.
-A glass, or sometimes a bottle, full of joie de vivre, for every occasion.
+A glass, or even a bottle, full of joie de vivre, for every occasion.
 Authentic, Franconian, and with a certain wink.

-Planted by Grandpa Werner over 50 years ago, the wine shines with its typical fruit of pink peach, orange and juicy passion fruit.
-Added to that is the fine spice of nutmeg and a little elderflower.
-But never overloaded - only the Scheurebe can do that if you make it with a lot of sensitivity!
-Wonderfully drinkable on the palate, good draw, lots of juiciness and refreshingly dry.
-The glass is empty in no time.
+Planted by Grandpa Werner over 50 years ago, this wine shines with its varietal fruitiness of pink peach, orange, and juicy passion fruit.
+Added to that is the subtle spice of nutmeg and a hint of elderflower.
+But never overpowering—only Scheurebe can do that, if it's made with great sensitivity!
+Wonderfully drinkable on the palate, with a good finish, plenty of juiciness, and refreshingly dry.
+The glass is instantly empty.